unionlabs/union/docs/docs/05_sdk/09_advanced/01_open-a-channel.md

 # Creating clients

 As per IBC, you need to have a [client](https://github.com/cosmos/ibc/blob/main/spec/core/ics-002-client-semantics/README.md) to verify and track the counterparty chain's state.
 This client has a key role on verifying whether the IBC module on the counterparty chain committed a package as is.

-Before creating the client, make sure that you have [configured the relayer](./relayer-configuration).

 Run the following to create a client on `CHAIN-A`: